 - PI Alley Garage – Located at 275 Washington St.

-Evidently, there are many benefits of shopping for diamonds at the Boston Diamond District.
+There are many benefits of shopping for diamonds at the Boston Diamond District.
 However, you can only have an enjoyable shopping experience if you go prepared.
 But what does preparation entail?
-Let’s find out.
+Let us find out.

 How to Buy Diamonds at the Boston Diamond District